Valiant Universe: Superheroes/supervillains

-Races

 Time

 The notable distinction regarding time within the Valiant Universe, is that a considerable amount of the stories often take place spanning several generations and even centuries.
 As a result, there is little to no use of the "floating timeline" plot device, which can be considered as a tradition in fictional universes.
 The lack of a floating timeline was likely decided due to the original vision of establishing a fictional universe that could be viewed like the "real world" itself.

 There are ironically several parallels to the floating timeline plot device.
 The Lost Lands is a hostile place where time barely moves forward, while millions of years pass outside of it.
 This is due to a cosmic anomaly, truly making the Lost Lands "a place where time has no meaning."
 Gilad The Eternal Warrior and his foe, the Immortal Enemy are both ageless, virtually immortal, and having lived many lifetimes.

 However as with most fictional stories and universes, there is the extensive usage of time travel among certain characters.
 Time travel in this universe is done by several means, including moving faster than the speed of light.
 Time dilation also takes place during X-O Manowar's enslavement on the Spider Alien's ship.
 While only a few years passed relative to Aric, sixteen centuries passed on Earth.